 O’Farrel says, “While the survey clearly indicates we’re still in the early days of SDN and SD-WAN, we expect that over the next 3-5 years many organisations will deploy a SD-WAN solution as a modern replacement for traditional branch networking solutions.”

 He says Riverbed has been evolving its products the past several years to address this emerging market.

-“We plan to further invest R&D resources to ensure superior application performance in hybrid environments - from the data centre to the branch to the cloud - over the most optimal network.”
+“We plan to further invest R&D resources to ensure superior application performance in hybrid environments - from the data center to the branch to the cloud - over the most optimal network.”